Individual Retirement Account (IRA)

 A traditional IRA contribution can be deducted in full by a single filer who does not have an employer-sponsored retirement plan.

-However, if your employer has a retirement plan, the following income limits apply:
+However, if your employer has a retirement plan, the following income limits apply in 2025:

 Different limits apply if you are married filing jointly or married filing separately.